ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/labs/EPM-labs.md

 # Getting started with Entra Permissions Management (EPM)
 :warning: Many people use multiple accounts in their day-to-day activities.
 Make sure you are using an InPrivate/Private/Incognito browser session or a have the browser set to a specific session for  the user account you will use for the labs.

 :warning: Please [double check the official documentation page(s)](https://learn.microsoft.com/en-us/azure/active-directory/cloud-infrastructure-entitlement-management/onboard-enable-tenant), as the product is in rapid development and changes are frequent.

 :page_facing_up:This hackathon will, for most attendees, require the use of an EPM trial and we have an official guide available for you [here](https://learn.microsoft.com/en-us/azure/active-directory/cloud-infrastructure-entitlement-management/permissions-management-trial-user-guide).

 Aside from an overview of EPM, hackathon participants will be carrying out a number of activities.
 Here are some relevant documentation page links to help you complete your tasks:
 1. [Sign up to the EPM Trial (if required)](https://aka.ms/TryPermissionsManagement) This will take you to the trial sign-up screen and the M365 portal.
 The account you use must have *global administrator* permissions to the tenant you will use for the trial.
+Also, the account will in most instances need to have a real email address in your domain and not a xxx@xxx.onmicrosoft.com email address.
 2. [Enable EPM in your organisation](https://learn.microsoft.com/en-us/azure/active-directory/cloud-infrastructure-entitlement-management/onboard-enable-tenant)
    - This page also has you enable the trial as one of its firstr steps, so you will be starting from ['Configure data collection settings'](https://learn.microsoft.com/en-us/azure/active-directory/cloud-infrastructure-entitlement-management/onboard-enable-tenant#configure-data-collection-settings) in many cases if you used the aka.ms link above, which will lead you on to step 4.
 4. [Onboard an AWS account](https://learn.microsoft.com/en-us/azure/active-directory/cloud-infrastructure-entitlement-management/onboard-aws)